-NOTE: This is not the same as your Networks password used to access to e-resources.
-Setting/resetting your library account password will not affect your Networks password.
+NOTE: This is not the same as your college password used to access to college resources.
+Setting/resetting your personalised library account password will not affect your college password.

 Note: If you do not receive an email or no longer have access to your preferred email account, contact the library and a library staff member will update your contact details

 The Browse the Shelf feature allows Discovery users to see which items owned by the library are next to a selected item in the library's collection, based on the item call numbers.

 ANZCA acknowledges the traditional custodians of Country throughout Australia and recognises their unique cultural and spiritual relationships to the land, waters and seas and their rich contribution to society.
 We pay our respects to ancestors and Elders, past, present, and emerging.